PacificBiosciences/HiFi-human-assembly-WDL/backends/aws/README.md

 # Configuring the Amazon Genomics CLI

 The Amazon Genomics CLI (`agc`) allows users to orchestrate workflow execution using AWS Batch.
-See the [Workbench documentation](https://docs.dnastack.com/docs/cromwell-on-aws-amazon-genomics-cli) for information on installing and using the `agc` to configure and run workflows.
+See the [documentation](https://docs.dnastack.com/docs/cromwell-on-aws-amazon-genomics-cli) for information on installing and using the `agc` to configure and run workflows.
 The following section provides additional information on deploying a project using the `agc`.

 ## Deploying a context with `agc`